unixcarbide/collabdemo/README.md

 This repository was created as an example, to introduce git and GitHub to people in a hands-on session.

-# Hands-On with git and GitHub
+# Hands-On Session covering git and GitHub

 Github has lot to offer Machinsts.
 From software/firmware source code, to 3d files and engineering materials, GitHub is a vast universe of resources.
 GitHub is even a platform to publish and collaborate on your own work, professionally and personally.